 hanno.codes is the personal website of Hanno Embregts.

-Hanno Embregts is a Java Developer, Speaker and Teacher at Info Support (the Netherlands).
-He has over 14 years of experience with both front- and back-end development, with a special interest in automating the software development process to the fullest.
+Hanno Embregts is an IT Consultant at Info Support (the Netherlands).
+He has extensive experience with both front- and back-end development, with a special interest in automating the software development process to the fullest.